SHAPERS' Institute of Mathematics

 (b) The kind of cells they are made of.
 Why?

-5. What is the primary characteristic on which the first division of organisms is made?
+which the first division of organisms is made?

-Solution: Type of cell, prokaryotic (genetic material or nucleoid free in cytoplasm) and eukaryotic (genetic material enclosed in nucleus).
+material or nucleoid free in cytoplasm) and eukaryotic (genetic material

 Solution:

-1.Shape.
-Animals have a definite shape while plants have less definite shape.
+have a definite shape while plants have less definite shape.

 2.Branching.
 Animals are unbranched (exception sponges), while plants are generally branched.